Andy-James-Osborne/DevHub/README.md

 ### Production bugs:
 + Logo image: The logo for my website in the top corner was not rendering on the screen.
 The path from static files was wrong.
    - Solution: Fixed by updating link in the path on the html page inside the img tag was an error in spelling jpg.

 + Login automatically: Doesn't login automatically once sign up has been completed.
    - Solution: Not fixed, still a bug with site, however the site redirect to login page once sign up so does effect user experience.

 + Image placeholder: No placeholder image for if user does not add a image to the post or profile.
    - Solution: Not fixed, need to add placeholder image to the project for post creation and profile.

 + Logout confirm: When logging out the user didn't have a confirm to ensure they wanted to logout.
-   - Solution: Fixed by added another html page called logout with an extention to my views.py function to enable a request.method = 'POST'.
+   - Solution: Fixed by added another html page called logout with an extension to my views.py function to enable a request.method = 'POST'.

 + Profile editing: Tried to allow users to edit there profiles once signed up.
    - Solution: Fixed wanted uses to sign up and instantly make a profile.
 Once they click the profile page edit the image and text fields, had an error on my html page with my POST form as had action='POST' instead of method='POST'.

 + Edit and delete comments: Editing and deleting comment function not working when trying to render into post_detail.html page.
-   - Solution: My function in my views.py file works with models if I change the {% if request.user.is_authenticated and post.author == request.user %} to {% if comment %} however this allows every user to edit and delete anyones comment.
+   - Solution: My function in my views.py file works with models if I change the {% if request.user.is_authenticated and post.author == request.user %} to {% if comment %} however this allows every user to edit and delete anyone's comment.

-+ A tags: My link tags in html for login and sign up do not heighlight to show users they are clickable.
++ A tags: My link tags in html for login and sign up do not highlight to show users they are clickable.
    - Solution: Added text-decoration back to these tags to show user they are clickable.

 + Edit profile: Need information that is already on profile to render in form when edit at the moment the fields are blank when you edit the profile form.
    - Solution: Needed to add this in the if statement of my edit profile views.py function 'form = ProfileForm(instance=request.user.profile)'.

 + Comment on posts: Stop working when added like if statement to post_detail function in my views.py file.
    - Solution: Had to rearrange the if statements in the function as the likes if statement was in wrong position.

 ### Responsive Testing:
 + Lougout: When testing the responsiveness the logout image is slightly off middle of page.
    - Solution: Add a media queiry so when on moblie view the logout is position center.
 + Profile image: Slightly squashed in mobile view.
-   - Added a media queiry so before the image start to get squashed it resizes.
+   - Added a media query so before the image start to get squashed it resizes.
 + Home page buttons: On the home page the buttons on the side of the post feed relocate to the bottom of the page on mobile screens this is because of bootstrap cols.
    - This was a problem due to if the post feed gets very long it would take a long time to find these buttons.
 Fixed by keeping buttons to side of post on mobile screen.